Jewface: Jews as a race or ethnoreligious group

-In 2009, the majority of Jewish Americans "found it extremely difficult to position themselves on the racial binary […] in which White is located on one side and "persons of color" on the other", but by 2020, the majority identified "as racially white".
+In 2009, the majority of Jewish Americans "found it extremely difficult to position themselves on the racial binary […] in which White is located on one side and "persons of color" on the other", but, by 2020, the majority identified "as racially white".
 In both studies, the majority also identified as Ashkenazi.
 Still, in 2020, Daniel Ian Rubin proposed adding a "HebCrit" field of study, focusing on Jews as an ethnoreligious group, to critical race theory.
-Time noted that the white privilege experienced by white Jews in the United States means it is more difficult to label inauthentic Jewish casting as "racism or cultural appropriation", going on to quote Jewish film scholar Helen Meyers in saying "Jewish literacy rather than Jewish identity is what matters".
+Time noted that the supposed white privilege experienced by white Jews in the United States means it is more difficult to label inauthentic Jewish casting as "racism or cultural appropriation", going on to quote Jewish film scholar Helen Meyers in saying "Jewish literacy rather than Jewish identity is what matters".

 British actress Maureen Lipman has opined that "ethnicity should be a priority" when casting roles that focus on this aspect of the character, while British presenter Esther Rantzen instead felt that focusing on an actor's ethnicity could lead to performances being little more than "racial caricatures", and that people of ethnoreligious identities different to their characters can still achieve an authentic portrayal of the person, giving, among others, several of Lipman's roles as examples.
 Saval noted that with a rise in antisemitic hate crimes in the United States, the media perception of Jews as an ethnic group needed to be given better treatment.